giiska/gulp-assets-version-replace/README.md

 var assetsVersionReplace = require('gulp-assets-version-replace');
 ```

-A dot file called `gulp-assets-version-replace-version.json` will be created beside your gulpfile.js to serve as a json store. **Please ignore it in your .gitignore or .hgignore etc.**
+**A dot file called `gulp-assets-version-replace-version.json` will be created beside your gulpfile.js** to serve as a json store.
+You can ignore it in your .gitignore or .hgignore etc.

 Form asset link as following in your template: